silas/tyrion/README.md

 ### License

-This work is licensed under a BSD License (see the LICENSE file).
+This work is licensed under the New BSD License (see the LICENSE file).